diannaqui/cse210-05/Cycle Game/Cycle/README.md

-# Snake
+# Cycle Game
-Snake is a clone of the classic game that we all used to play on our cellphones.
-You play this game on a simulated terminal, with a textual interface.
+Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.

 ## Getting Started
 ---